Raritan Bay Slag Superfund Site: Lead

 Ingestion of lead at the correct dosage can kill.
 Accumulation of lead in the body can damage the gastrointestinal and nervous system, kidneys, or red blood cells.
 Children, infants, and fetuses are more affected by lead than adults.
 Lead can cause learning difficulties, stunt physical and mental growth, or threaten fetal development.
 The amount of lead needed to cause these effects is unknown as the effects can occur due to incredibly small amounts.

-Arsenic, antimony, and copper

-Arsenic does not give as nearly as severe effects to the human body when compared to lead.
-The most arsenic can possibly effect a person is by slightly increasing their chance of getting cancer.
-However, the small quantity of arsenic in the site location is not enough to harm a person.
-Antimony and copper have no known symptoms due to overexposure although it is worth mentioning that there are unnatural amounts of antimony and copper at the site.

 Cleanup

 The slag and other hazardous materials along the shoreline were recommended by the EPA to be physically removed from the area.
 Contaminated soil and surface water was also removed and treated.
 The excavation process began in November 2016.
-The site is now fully cleaned up, the process should be completed in late fall 2017.

 Initial cleanup

 Initial inspection of the site took place from September 2010 to June 2011.
 After the elevated quantities of heavy metals in the lag, soil, sediment, and surface water were identified, the EPA published a Record of Decision for the site in May 2013.
 Excavation, dredging and off-site disposal were the EPA’s preferred method of cleanup.
 Slag, battery casings, and any other polluted material along with the soil the materials have contaminated would be dug up or dredged and disposed of at off-site facilities.
 The surface water would be monitored to test if the removal increases any risks.